Cream Scones

 Instructions

-- Preheat oven to 425° F with a rack in the middle position.
-Line a baking sheet with parchment paper and set aside.
+- Preheat oven to 425° F. Line a baking sheet with parchment paper and set aside.

-- Place flour, baking powder, sugar, and salt in the bowl of a food processor.
+- In the bowl of a food processor, combine the flour, granulated sugar, baking powder and salt.
 (Alternatively, see note about mixing scone dough by hand.)

 - Pulse a few times to combine the dry ingredients.

-- Pour in the heavy cream and use a fork or rubber spatula to mix until a dough begins to form.
+- Pour in the heavy cream and use a fork to mix until the dough starts to come together.
 Use your hands to finish bringing the dough together if needed.
+Do not over-work the dough; you want the bits of butter to remain cold.

-- Transfer the dough to a lightly floured surface and use your hands to form it into a ball.
-Flatten the ball into a 1-inch thick circle, and cut the scones into 8 wedges.
-Place the scones on the parchment-lined baking sheet.
-(At this point, you can cover the baking sheet with plastic wrap and refrigerate for up to 2 hours before baking.)
+- Transfer the dough to a lightly floured work surface and shape it into a disk.
+Flatten the disk into a 1-inch thick circle.
+Cut into 8 wedges and place on the parchment-lined baking sheet.

-- Bake until the scone tops are lightly browned, 12 to 15 minutes.
-Cool for at least 10 minutes before serving.
-Serve warm or at room temperature.
+- Bake until the scones are lightly browned on the edges, 12 to 14 minutes.
+Cool for 5 minutes before serving.

 Notes

 - To make dough without a food processor: Whisk together the dry ingredients in a large bowl.
-Use a pastry blender or your fingertips to work in the butter.
-Be sure to work quickly so the butter remains cold, and work in the butter just until the mixture resembles coarse meal and the largest butter pieces are the size of small peas.
+Use a pastry blender or your fingers to work in the butter until the largest pieces of butter are the size of small peas.
+Then stir in the dried cherries and heavy cream.

 - Scones can be frozen before or after baking.
 Freeze unbaked scones on a baking sheet and then transfer to a zip-top bag.
 Bake straight from the freezer, adding a few minutes to the baking time.